Hueman RPO Blog

 Creating effective candidate personas requires careful research, thoughtful analysis, and the ability to step into the shoes of your target candidates.

 Let's go through a step-by-step guide to craft the perfect candidate persona.
-This persona will serve as your north star throughout the entire recruitment journey.
+This persona will serve as your North Star throughout the entire recruitment journey.
+Here's how to build a candidate persona.

 Step 1: Define your Goals and Objectives